Who is Eileen George?

 Eileen and Priests

-Eileen says that priests are unique and irreplaceable.
+Eileen said that priests are unique and irreplaceable.
 They are necessary to the laity and to the Church.
 Through them Jesus comes onto the altar and into the hearts of the faithful and abides in the tabernacle.

-While Eileen is unhappy at the thought of a biography about her being published, she has authorized the Meet-The-Father Ministry exclusively to produce works on her teachings, as well as her biography after her death.
+While Eileen was unhappy at the thought of a biography about her being published, she authorized the Meet-The-Father Ministry exclusively to produce works on her teachings, as well as her biography after her death.
 The copyright on all her productions reserves the rights to them so that they can be used in a responsible way in transmitting her teachings and the story of her life to posterity.

 Taken from “The Father’s Good New Letter” Volume I, No. 1 and 2 (1985 )